droxit/roxcomposer/doc/implementation.md

 ```

 If logpath is a directory path then should be created a file with the service name otherwise will be create a file, names logpath
-To overwrite the default values you might add default parameters for logging in the impress plugin parameter configs:
+To overwrite the default values you might add default parameters for logging in the roxconnector plugin parameter configs:

 ```json
 "default": {